-- 41. SFC recognises that some subject areas are more expensive to deliver than others.
-For example, an engineering course might cost more to deliver than a business course, as it may require specialist equipment and/or may only be safely delivered to small classes because of health and safety considerations. - 42.
+- 40. SFC recognises that some subject areas are more expensive to deliver than others.
+For example, an engineering course might cost more to deliver than a business course, as it may require specialist equipment and/or may only be safely delivered to small classes because of health and safety considerations. - 41.
 For this reason, SFC worked with the sector to categorise all programmes across five individual price groups, based on the course subject classification ('superclass').
 The price for each price group is shown below:

-Price Group 1 Price Group 2 Price Group 3 Price Group 4 Price Group 5 £269.60 £305.38 £354.27 £452.48 £467.16
+Price Group 1 Price Group 2 Price Group 3 Price Group 4 Price Group 5 £235 £266 £308 £394 £406

-43. These prices are based on the rebased credit thresholds for colleges.
+42. These prices are based on the revised 2025-26 credit model and include external fee income for SFC funded students but exclude premium funding.
 A mapping from superclass subject areas to price groups is provided in Annex C. The mapping is based on the superclass coding for the course which should best describe the academic subject area.